-This excerpt from the Dialogues of St. Gregory the Great (Lib.
-2, 33; PL 66, 194-196) is used in the Roman Office of Readings for the Feast of St. Scholastica on February 10.
-Saint Scholastica, a sister of the great abbot St. Benedict, was born at Nursia Italy about the year 480.
-She vowed herself to seek God in religious life and followed her brother to Monte Cassino where she died around 547.
+Gregory the Great here relates a famous story of a very special meeting between Scholastica and her brother, the great abbot Benedict.
+St. Scholastica was born at Norcia (Nursia) Italy about the year 480.
+She vowed herself to seek God in religious life and followed her brother to Monte Cassino where she died around 547, three days after the story related below.
+Her feast is February 10.

 Scholastica, the sister of Saint Benedict, had been consecrated to God from her earliest years.
 She was accustomed to visiting her brother once a year.
 He would come down to meet her at a place on the monastery property, not far outside the gate.